lettucecfd/lettuce/README.rst

     lettuce --no-cuda convergence

 * For running a CUDA-driven LBM simulation on one GPU omit the `--no-cuda`.
-If CUDA is not found, make sure that cuda drivers are installed and compatible with the installed cudatoolkit (see conda install command above).
+If CUDA is not found, make sure that cuda drivers are installed and compatible with the installed cudatoolkit.

 * Check out the performance, running on GPU::